inikhilkedia/Cedar-Payment-Flow/README.md

-- handleFieldChange: Handles changes to the input fields and performs validation.
+- `handleFieldChange`: Handles changes to the input fields and performs validation.

-- handleExpiryKeyDown: Handles key down events for the expiry date field to manage deletion.
+- `handleExpiryKeyDown`: Handles key-down events for the expiry date field to manage deletion.

-- handleSubmit: Handles form submission and performs final validation.
+- `handleSubmit`: Handles form submission and performs final validation.